 27 Dresses (2008)

 "Always a bridesmaid, never the bride."
-27 Dresses' main character Jane, played by Katherine Heigl, is the extreme case of this, having been a bridesmaid for, you guessed it, 27 brides, but remains single herself.
-Jane gets involved with a writer (James Marsden) who is covering Jane's sister's upcoming wedding, but the writer takes an interest in Jane in more ways than one.
+27 Dresses' main character Jane, played by Katherine Heigl, is the epitome of this quote, having been a bridesmaid for, you guessed it, 27 brides, but remains single herself.
+Jane gets involved with a writer (James Marsden) who is covering her sister's upcoming wedding, but the writer takes an interest in Jane in more ways than one.